msupply-foundation/msupply_docs/content/docs/replenishment/supplier_returns.md

 ![Skip Status](/docs/replenishment/images/or_confirm_skip_status.gif)

-## Adding lines to an Supplier Return
+## Adding lines to a Supplier Return

 Tap on the `Add Item` button (top right corner).